Free TV Tickets For Beat Bobby Flay

 Beat Bobby Flay Show Schedule

 This TV show tapes Tuesday through Fridays at different times in the early mornings (Times range from 6:45AM, 9:00AM & 11:45AM).
 Call time is half an hour and the taping lasts 6 hours.
-To be able to get the full $60 you must stay for the entire taping.
-You must keep in mind that audience members are standing for the filming of this TV show.
+To be able to get paid the full $60 you must stay for the entire taping.
+You must keep in mind that audience members are standing for the filming of this TV show and so it can be exhausting.

 - Bobby Flay